How To Use Gelatin

 -Sprinkle the granules of gelatin over the surface cold water or liquid.
 Use 1/4 cup, 60ml, or whatever quantity is called for in the recipe, per envelope.
-Do not dump them in a pile, as the granules in the middle won’t dissolve.
+Do not dump the granules in as a pile as the granules in the middle won’t dissolve of “bloom” properly.

 -Let stand for 5 to 10 minutes.

 -Add warm liquid or heat gently, stirring until dissolved.
 To verify the granules are melted, lift the stirring utensil and make certain that there are no undissolved granules clinging to it.

 -Soak sheet(s) of gelatin in a bowl cold water for 5 to 10 minutes.
 (Figure about 1 cup, 250ml, cold water per sheet.)

 -Once soft, lift sheets from the cold water.

 -Wring gently to remove excess water, than add to warm liquid, stirring until dissolved.
 If adding to a cold mixture, melt the softened sheets in a saucepan or microwave over very low heat, stirring just until melted completely.
 Then stir in the cold mixture gradually.